Mold In The Workplace

 When there is mold growing in your workplace, it may not be visible to the naked eye, but may result in symptoms like nausea, headaches, or itchy, runny eyes or nose.
 If these symptoms seem to only appear while you’re at work and disappear when you leave, it may be mold in the workplace that is causing these symptoms.

-It’s not only employees that should be worried - employers should also be concerned about indoor air quality and mold in the workplace.
+It’s not only employees that should be worried - employers should also be concerned about indoor air quality testing and mold in the workplace.
 By law, Canadian employers are required by the Occupational Health and Safety Act to take every reasonable precaution to protect workers, and this includes the indoor air quality of your workspace.

 Many companies and businesses now have committees or task forces that look at ways of maintaining their facilities.
 If there’s one such group at your office and you’re curious about your indoor air quality, suggest that the company test for mold and other air quality issues.
 At SafeAir, we do indoor air quality tests for residential, commercial, and even agricultural buildings, and we are experts at pinpointing air quality issues in buildings big and small.
 If you are experiencing symptoms that may be caused by mold in the workplace or other allergens in the indoor environment, having an air quality test performed can be beneficial not only to you, but to your colleagues that suffer from conditions like asthma, bronchitis, or allergies.